12 Painless Ways to Save Money on a Tight Budget

 I was caught in the trap of overspending!
 That was until, I met my husband (AKA the saver).

 Believe me, it was a colliding of how to handle money.
 Something that took time to work through.
-For those trying to read in between the lines, it didn’t take a month for us to come together on how we save money and how we spent money.
+For those trying to read between the lines, it didn’t take a month for us to come together on how we save money and how we spend money.
 It was a process over a couple of years.
 Still to this day, we refine our spending and saving habits.

 The issue still remains… how to save money on a tight budget?